accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/referentiel-technique.md

 ###### iOS and Android

-1. Locate all events in the screen that initiate a context change, for example :
+1. Locate all events in the screen that initiate a context change, for example
-	- dynamic updating of form fields ;
+	- dynamic updating of form fields;
 	- opening a new page when a list entry is selected;
 	- updating an essential part of the screen without user action;
 	- automatic launch of a video player when a playlist is selected;
 	- focus manipulation that changes the user's current position on the screen.
 1. Check that:
-	- that the user is warned by text of the type of change before it is triggered ;
+	- that the user is warned by text of the type of change before it is triggered;
 	- or that the context change is initiated by an explicit button or link.
 1. If this is the case, the criterion is validated.